Stranger6667/css-inline/bindings/c/README.md

 }
 ```

-The inline function, `css_inline_to()`, doesn't allocate, so you must provide a array big enough to fit the result.
+The inline function, `css_inline_to()`, doesn't allocate, so you must provide an array big enough to fit the result.
 If the size is not sufficient, the enum `CSS_RESULT_IO_ERROR` will be returned.

 ### Configuration